jorgetcThinger/Docs/hardware/climaStick/README.md

 <img src="assets/i5.PNG?raw=true"   width="600" height="400" />
 </p>

-3. Now you can program almost any ESP8266 directly from the Arduino IDE.
-From the Tools > Boards you should see now the new ESP8266 boards installed.
-To program the Thinger.io ClimaStick you should select **NODE_MCU V1.0 (ESP-12E Module)**.
+3. Now you can program almost any ESP82XX processor directly from the Arduino IDE.
+From the Tools > Boards you should see now the new ESP82XX boards installed and Then:
+  -To program Thinger.io ClimaStick you should select **NODE_MCU V1.0 (ESP-12E Module)**.
+  -To program Thinger.io ClimaStick_V2, selecto **WeMos D1 Mini Lite**

 <p align="center">
 <img src="assets/i6.png?raw=true"   width="600" height="550" />
 </p>